pkro/rust-book-follow-along/readme.md

 - again, for primitive types such as &str, all integer types, tuples if they _only_ contain primitive types, rust always does a deep copy
 - types that implement the `Copy` trait are automatically copied, not moved
 - if a type implements a `Copy` trait, it can't implement the `Drop` trait
+- In Rust, the Copy trait is implemented by various simple and primitive types

 ```rust
 fn main() {